Declining Current Account Deficit Shows Countrys Economic Success: Dr Moeed - UrduPoint

 Declining Current Account Deficit Shows Country's Economic Success: Dr Moeed

-National Security Adviser (NSA) Dr Moeed Yusuf on Saturday said the current account deficit in February 2022 was recorded declining to US$ 0.5 million that showed the country's economic success
+National Security Adviser (NSA) Dr Moeed Yusuf on Saturday said the current account deficit in February 2022 was recorded declining to US$ 0.5 billion that showed the country's economic success

 In a series of tweets in his official Twitter handle the NSA wrote, "Pakistan's future rests in economic security - a core feature of comprehensive national security.
 Current account deficit in Feb 22' is down to $0.5b led by all-time high export numbers, and reduced imports".